axelvaldez/radical-companies/_posts/rfiction/same-universe/2023-01-19-we-headed-for-the-cliff.markdown

 ---

 <div style="display:none;">
  <p>We headed for the cliff, and it was very comfortable ride.
-Then we went over the cliff.
-The ride down was uncomfortable, but we survived.</p>
+Then we went over the cliff, and going down was uncomfortable.
+But we survived.</p>
 </div>

 <h1>And Then&hellip; What?</h1>
  <p>&ldquo;We headed for the cliff, and it was very comfortable ride.
 Then we went over the cliff.</p>
- <p>&ldquo;Luckily, when we hit the bottom the tank we were out of gas, so no explosion.
-The ride down was uncomfortable, but we survived.
+ <p>&ldquo;Luckily, when we hit the bottom, we were out of gas, so no explosion.
+Going down was uncomfortable, but we survived.
 Unfortunately, the anthropocene didn&rsquo;t and we had to start from scratch.</p>
  <p>&ldquo;Well, not quite.
 We knew what we knew, and we could start there.
 So, that what we did.&rdquo;</p>
  <p>With that Zep got up and said, &ldquo;I don&rsquo;t know about you, but I am going to sleep.&rdquo;</p>
  <p>&ldquo;We know what&ldquo;s next!&rdquo; the kids yelled.</p>